jophde/documentation/docs/03_Android/03_Usage.md

 ### Select string environment

 This dropdown allows you to switch between the working and productions strings.
-Working strings are the strings on the translate tab of the Colatris dashboard.
+Working strings are the strings on the translate tab of the Jargon dashboard.
 Production strings are strings you have published.

 ### Get Latest Text